ebdsms/eBDSMS/README.md

 # SMS Send Process
 Note: Use this code when the sms send button is clicked:
+If you do not send OTP please ignore OTP code & remove #otpString
 ``` gradle
  eBDSMS ebdsms = new eBDSMS(API_KEY,NUMBER,MESSAGE+" "+otpString, DEVICE_NUMBER, "","",getApplicationContext());
  ebdsms.sendSms();